emilyantosch/shc_pr3_vl/SOL2/slides_4/main.typ

 ]
 = Arrays
 == Arrays
+#slide[
   - Arrays in C:
     - Variables: Pointer to first element of the array in memory
     - Memory size managed by programmer
     - Data type has no methods

   - Arrays in Java:
     - Arrays are objects.
     - Variables reference objects
     - Memory size managed by object
     - Data type provides methods
+]

 #slide[
   #figure(